Questions? Feedback? powered by Olark live chat software

 In short, while we are not inherently opposed to using newer achievement tests, we are not in favor of using material that may provide an inadequate evaluation of our customers' students or require proctoring by individuals who are state sanctioned or licensed.

-I see that two (or more) of my students in different grades are taking the same California Achievement Test.
-Is this a mistake?
+Why are two (or more) of my students in different grade levels taking the same California Achievement Test?

-Depending on the grade levels of your students, this is likely correct.
-There are five levels of the California Achievement Test, most of which (starting with the Level 3 CAT) are designed to be used with multiple grade levels.
+There are five levels of the California Achievement Test, and most of which (starting with the Level 3 CAT) are designed to be used with multiple grade levels.
 For example, the Level 3 CAT is intended for students entering grades 4, 5, and 6.
 The difference, however, is in how the tests are graded.
 A 4th grader would not be expected to know the same amount of material as a 6th grader, and so the scoring would be adjusted accordingly.

 Listed below is a guide that shows the correlation between the CAT level and student grade level.
 If after reviewing this table you still believe you received the incorrect test, please contact our Customer Service department.